ohmpi/ohmpi/doc/source/source_rst/applications/hedges.rst

    :width: 100%
    :align: center

-   Figure 7 : Enlèvement des tranchées sur les deux lignes de électrodes.
+   Figure 7 : Removal of trenches on the two lines of electrodes.

 • Marking Electrode Locations